310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Kanata %}
 you’re not the same anymore, are you… i’m so sad…

-okinawa is a place brimming with seafood, so i was really looking forward to talking to you about all kinds of fish...
+okinawa is a place brimming with seafood, so i was really looking forward to talking to you about all kinds of fish…
 {% endbubble %}

 {% bubble Souma %}